sybrohee/besolverd/README.md

 * -i path to a directory that contains all the final files produced by ```besolved.py```.
 The script will look for all files having suffix _results.tab in all subdirectories of this path.
 * -o path to a directory were the figures will be stored
 * -c comma separated list of names used in the result file produced by ```besolved.py``` to describe the genetic center where the sample has been sequenced.
 If the file name contains ULiege, the script will mark this sample has sequenced in ULiege.
-* -i comma separated list of cell line names used in the result file produced by ```besolved.py``` to specify the cell line that is sequenced.
+* -i comma separated list of cell line names used in the result file produced by ```besolverd.py``` to specify the cell line that is sequenced.
 * -d comma separated list of coverages as they are found in the output file names
 * -k comma separated list of kits used to produce the WGS library
-* -r/--passingOnly only variants with PASS tag will be taken into account